Persipura Jayapura: Relegation

 in the 2021-22 season, Persipura were relegated due to the many defeats they experienced at the start of the season.
 Persipura finally started to improve after sacking coach Jacksen F. Tiago and replacing him with his former Argentina coach Angel Alfredo Vera.
 But unfortunately it was too late, Persipura finally had to be relegated from Liga 1 after finishing dramatically in 16th position out of 18 clubs.

-Previously, Persipura only competed in the Divisi Utama Perserikatan (Second Division), after being relegated in 1989.
-They only got promoted again in 1993 after winning the Divisi Utama Perserikatan and then had to be relegated back to Liga 2 (Second Division), after 28 years of competing and making great history in Indonesia's top football competition.
+Previously, Persipura only competed in the Perserikatan Premier Division (Second Division), after being relegated in 1989.
+They only got promoted again in 1993 after winning the Perserikatan Premier Division and then had to be relegated back to Liga 2 (Second Division), after 28 years of competing and making great history in Indonesia's top football competition.